kyma-project/telemetry-manager/docs/contributor/development.md

 # Development

 Telemetry Manager has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.6.0.
-Too add more APIs, use [Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).
+To add more APIs, use [Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).

 ## Prerequisites